 - New Haven, home to many higher learning institutions, including Yale University

-- Stamford, home to one of the largest financial centers outside of NYC.
+- Stamford, is home to one of the largest financial centers outside of NYC.

 Basic Connecticut Paralegal Requirements